Sober dance parties in South East London

 My dance story

-I love all these dances, and in my sessions, I aim to steal the best of each style and merge them into a fun session, accessible to all without any previous dance experience.
+I love all 3 dances that I do, and in my sessions, I aim to steal the best of each style and merge them into a fun session, accessible to all without any previous dance experience.

 What to bring?